 The AIDFI ram pump delivers water to higher elevation using flowing water without electricity.

 Alternative Indigenous Development Foundation Inc (AIDFI) ram pumps are designed to provide access to clean water for remote rural communities.
 These pumps utilize gravity to collect water from stream sources into the pump’s reservoir and establish a pressure differential that drives the system.
-This system requires no electricity or fuel, and with the continued maintenance of a community Water Council, could provide water for over 20 years.
+This system requires no electricity or fuel, and with the continued maintenance could provide water for over 20 years.

 Blake Hydram Water Pumps.
 Other sustainable pump alternatives include: Gravity Pumps, Handpumps, Animal Driven Pump, Solar Pump, Wind Pump, Treadle Pump, Rope Pump.

 Hillside communities living in treacherous terrains and fetching water up steep slopes for household and agriculture/livestock.

 AIDFI manufactures the ram pumps in its own workshop to ensure the quality remains high, and does not use subcontractors.
 All materials are sourced locally, with exception of steel, which is imported from Japan.
 Interview with representative